Exercise Motivation Part 2: Psychology

 Psychological factors also come into play when trying to motivate kids to exercise.
-A study published in December 2005 revealed that an adolescent's desire for personal fulfillment (ie., enjoyment, or, the desire to be fit) was a more effective motivator than peer pressure, parental pressure, or even the desire to lose weight (Haverly K, et al. 2005).
+One study revealed that an adolescent's desire for personal fulfillment (ie., enjoyment, or, the desire to be fit) was a more effective motivator than peer pressure, parental pressure, or even the desire to lose weight (Haverly K, et al. 2005).

 The desire to have fun is clearly a powerful motivator.
 Lisa Witherspoon, PhD, studies exercise behavior in an exercise "lab" at the University of South Florida in Tampa.
 This lab is full of cool interactive games that promote exercise in a fun way.
 Dr. Witherspoon has found that not only do kids exercise longer when playing these games, at the end of a 60-min session, many don't want to leave.